Positioning strategy narrows the focus

 Positioning strategy defines where your company or products fit in category.
 As a marketer, you know you can’t be all things to all people.
 With positioning strategy as a foundation, your brand identity design, marketing message and chosen communication tools will connect with your target audiences.

 In our work we establish positioning strategy first, before we start the design process.
 Solid positioning guides design style and design elements.
-It’s founded on what’s know about the organization, the industry and category.
+It’s founded on what’s known about the company, the industry and category.
 It’s framed by what’s offered.
-The connection with the end buyer or user is reflected in positioning.
+The connection with the audience is reflected in positioning.

 Here’s an example.